 Baguio Craft Brewery

-Your Baguio trip will never be complete without tasting the best crafted beers in the city.
-Looking for a good place to chill at night, then go to Baguio Craft Brewery.
-Upon entering the place, you will immediately noticed their uniquely designed beer taps at the centerpiece.
+Your Baguio trip will never be complete without tasting the best-crafted beers in the city.
+If you’re looking for an excellent place to chill at night, then go to Baguio Craft Brewery.
+Upon entering the business, you will immediately notice their uniquely designed beer taps at the centerpiece.
 Each faucet contains different crafted beers with a touch of both local and international flavors.
 You can also ask for a free taste before ordering your desired drink.
 I would recommend their fruit beers; it has the right combination of a sweet and bitter taste.
 If you want to go “ale the way,” then go for the triple hopped beer.
 Check out the full story of our experience in Baguio Craft Brewery here.

 Tea House Restaurant and Bakeshop

-Located along Session Road of Baguio City, Tea House Restaurant and Bakeshop is known for its baked products which served thousands of local customers for many years.
+Located along Session Road of Baguio City, Tea House Restaurant and Bakeshop is known for its baked products, which served thousands of local customers for many years.
 It is said that every kid in Baguio had at least one birthday cake from Tea House Restaurant.
-Aside from baked goodies, they also offer the usual mix of Filipino and Chinese cuisine such as chopseuy (mixed vegetables with pork, chicken or seafoods) and pancit (noodle dish).
+Aside from baked goodies, they also offer Filipino and Chinese cuisines, such as chop suey (mixed vegetables with pork, chicken, or seafood) and pancit (noodle dish).
 Like the other restaurants in the city, their servings are always huge with affordable prices.
 We recommend their pancit canton-bihon and chicken with vegetables.

 Arca’s Yard Cafe

-Travelers will surely love the cozy atmosphere of Arca’s Yard, ideal for the quiet time everyone is wishing for.
-Located along Ambuklao Road in Baguio City, Arca’s Yard has a wide variety of meals on their menu; ranging from pastas, rice meals, breads, pies, salads, and hot and cold beverages.
+Travelers will surely love the cozy atmosphere of Arca’s Yard, ideal for the quiet time everyone wishes.
+Located along Ambuklao Road in Baguio City, Arca’s Yard has a wide variety of meals, ranging from pasta, rice meals, bread, pies, salads, and hot and cold beverages.
 Aside from their different food choices, travelers will surely love its relaxing environment.
 We only went here for a quick break and ordered their best-selling Arca’s Cloud Tea and hot chocolate.
 You will surely love Arca’s Yard’s cozy atmosphere, check it out here.

 Cafe in the Sky

 There’s nothing exceptional about the meals offered in Cafe in the Sky.
 What’s unique in this cafe is the experience itself of enjoying a cup of hot beverage while viewing the panorama of Baguio City at 6,500 feet.
 Cafe in the Sky is seated on top of Mt.
 Cabuyao along Sto.
 Tomas Road.
 Its high altitude location made this food place a tourist attraction.
-Although this place is difficult to visit due to governmental restrictions around this place, it is still a worthy place to visit.
-Cafe in the Sky serves mostly Filipino dish, and the price is a bit pricey since only a few people can see this place.
+Although this place is difficult to visit due to local restrictions, it is still a worthy place to visit.
+Cafe in the Sky serves primarily Filipino dishes, and the price is a bit pricey since only a few people can see this place.
 Check out our travel guide and experience in Cafe in the Sky by clicking here.

 Cafe in the Sky is located at Sto.
 Tomas-Mt.
-Cabuyo Road, Tuba, Baguio, Philippines, 2603, and they are open everyday from 6:00 AM to 7:00 PM.
+Cabuyo Road, Tuba, Baguio, Philippines, 2603, and they are open every day from 6:00 AM to 6:00 PM.
 Available contact number is 0906-037-6002.
-You can also check their Facebook Page at https://www.facebook.com/cafeinthesky.radar/
+Click here to go back to the top.

 Farmer’s Daughter Restaurant